Joseph Whitworth: Accuracy and standardisation

-Whitworth popularised a method of producing accurate flat surfaces (see Surface plate) during the 1830s, using engineer's blue and scraping techniques on three trial surfaces.
+Whitworth popularised the three-plates method for producing accurate flat surfaces (see Surface plate) during the 1830s, using engineer's blue and scraping techniques on three trial surfaces.
 Up until his introduction of the scraping technique, the same three-plate method was employed using polishing techniques, giving less accurate results.
 This led to an explosion of development of precision instruments using these flat-surface generation techniques as a basis for further construction of precise shapes.

 His next innovation, in 1840, was a measuring technique called "end measurements" that used a precision flat plane and measuring screw, both of his own invention.
 The system, with a precision of one millionth of an inch (25 nm), was demonstrated at the Great Exhibition of 1851.

 In 1841 Whitworth devised a standard for screw threads with a fixed thread angle of 55° and having a standard pitch for a given diameter.
 This soon became the first nationally standardised system; its adoption by the railway companies, who until then had all used different screw threads, led to its widespread acceptance.
 It later became a British Standard, "British Standard Whitworth", abbreviated to BSW and governed by BS 84:1956.

 Whitworth rifled musket

 Whitworth was commissioned by the War Department of the British government to design a replacement for the calibre .577-inch Pattern 1853 Enfield, whose shortcomings had been revealed during the recent Crimean War.
 The Whitworth rifle had a smaller bore of 0.451 in which was hexagonal, fired an elongated hexagonal bullet and had a faster rate of twist rifling [one turn in twenty inches] than the Enfield, and its performance during tests in 1859 was superior to the Enfield's in every way.
 The test was reported in The Times on 23 April as a great success.
 However, the new bore design was found to be prone to fouling and it was four times more expensive to manufacture than the Enfield, so it was rejected by the British government, only to be adopted by the French Army.
 An unspecified number of Whitworth rifles found their way to the Confederate states in the American Civil War, where they were called "Whitworth Sharpshooters".
 The rifles were capable of sub-MOA groups at 500 yards.
+It was often called the "sharpshooter" because of its accuracy, which is considered one of the earliest examples of a sniper rifle.

 Queen Victoria opened the first meeting of the National Rifle Association at Wimbledon, in 1860 by firing a Whitworth rifle from a fixed mechanical rest.
 The rifle scored a bull's eye at a range of 400 yd.